 This pre-emption right is typically waived in non-residential leases and in most residential leases.

-The pre-emption right does not apply when the landlord is selling either a complete building or all the sections it owns in a particular building.
+The pre-emption right doesn't apply when the landlord sells either a complete building or all the sections it owns in a particular building.

 7. Tax considerations